CynicalMan/Admin-Dashboard/README.md

 Describe how each CRUD operation is implemented in your application.

-Example: using createAsyncThunk to fetch :
+Example: To get items, we use createAsyncThunk to handle the asynchronous API request.
+Here’s how it’s implemented:
 ```js
 export const getItems = createAsyncThunk("items/getItems", async () => {
     const response = await axios.get<Item[]>("https://jsonplaceholder.typicode.com/todos");